How To Get Your Home Ready For Spring

 With Spring now upon us, it is time to make some home adjustments for the warmer season.
 From stylistic decorations to practical advice, this article will help you get your home ready this Spring.

 When we think of the Spring season, we naturally think of flowers.
 Whether they are inside the house, in the garden, next to your front door, or all of the above, fresh flowers make a great addition to your home in Spring.
-The aromas and warm colours will put an extra spring in your step (pardon the pun) in anticipation for the hotter seasons.
+The aromas and warm colours will put an extra spring in your step in anticipation for the warmer weather.

-Nothing can beat freshly picked flowers, but if you don’t fancy the cost and maintenance which real flowers bring, why not try faux flowers?
-Not only do they look good, but they are cheaper in the long run, and you never need feel the guilt of letting your beautiful bouquet of flowers die.
+Freshly picked flowers are great, but if you don’t fancy the cost and maintenance which real flowers bring, why not try faux flowers?
+Not only do they look good, but they are cheaper in the long run, and you avoid the sadness of your beautiful bouquet of flowers wilt away.
 Plus, you are free to swap and add to your long-lasting bouquets whenever you want, letting you get more creative with your décor.

 De-Clutter & Spring Clean

-In the winter, a bit of decorative clutter can make a home feel cosier (especially a new build).
-However, in Spring it’s often preferable to get rid of clutter from display areas and placing it in storage spaces to make your home feel larger and less suffocating in the heat.
+In the Winter, seasonal decorations can make your home feel warmer or cosier (especially a new build).
+However, in Spring and Summer it can be preferable to have a “less is more” approach to make your home feel larger and less suffocating in the heat.
 Rearranging furniture with this new found space can also be refreshing for your home’s look.

-When freeing up space, it is common to find dirt and dust in places which haven’t surfaced in a while.
+When freeing up space, it is common to find dirt and dust in places which haven’t seen the light of day in a while.
 For example, when rearranging furniture, you may find the carpet under the furniture is a different shade to the rest of the room!
-Frequent light maintenance of your floor – using a dry or damp microfibre cloth – is enough to keep dirt from piling up, and thorough cleaning a few times a year is still recommended.
+Little and often maintenance of your floor – using a dry or damp microfibre cloth – is enough to keep dirt from piling up, and thorough cleaning a few times a year is recommended.
 If you have not cleaned your floor in a while, brace yourself for the results!

 Let The Air In

-Freshen up your home by opening up your windows and doors to let in some fresh Spring air during the day.
-It’s a great way to flush out old stuffy smells from winter, without sacrificing too much heat as the outside temperature starts to get warmer.
+Freshen up your home by opening up your windows and doors to let in some fresh air during the day.
+It’s a great way to flush out stuffy smells from winter, without sacrificing too much heat as the outside temperature starts to get warmer.
 If you don’t find it quite warm enough yet, some flowery candles can do the trick for now – along with actual flowers.
 If you want to keep the heat in while it is colder outside than in your home, don’t forget to check your heating settings too, as you don’t want to be paying for heating then (quite literally) throwing it out the window!

 Gardening is an excellent way to get yourself in the mood for Spring and Summer.
 As well as having the pleasure of watching your garden blossom as the seasons progress, the process of gardening is very therapeutic on a nice warm day.

-Nature will do a lot of work on its own but putting in a few hours at the weekend yourself can go a long way.
+More sunlight will help to bring life to your garden, so putting in a few hours at the weekend yourself can go a long way.
 Put down a little compost, trim what needs trimming and plant some tulips or other colourful flowers to add some colour to your garden.
 Cut and tidy the lawn, and maybe even consider starting a herb garden – it won’t take long for them to be ready for you to use in your own cooking!